 WCPSS provides students a WCPSS email account, for which PCHS provides all log-in information.
 Students are expected to use their WCPSS email accounts when communicating with staff.
 Parents and students should review WCPSS Board Policy 3225 in the WCPSS Student/Parent Handbook.
 Students are subject to disciplinary action for failure to adhere to the policies regarding "Student Acceptable Use of Electronic Resources."
 As outlined in the policies, "Annually, parents may deny their child's individual access to the Internet and/or prohibit them from obtaining a Wake County Public School System email account at any time by submitting a signed and dated Parental Request to Deny Access Form.
-It may [also] be downloaded from the forms section of the district's Internet website.
-Parent's requests to deny access are effective only for the current school year and do not carry over into the child's next school year."
 PCHS parents should submit such written requests to the principal.